-Unlimited beer with ticket purchase.
+Unlimited beer and wine with ticket purchase.

 Basket raffle with various selections.